nix-community/nix-on-droid/README.md

 # Nix-on-Droid

 Nix on Android, in a single-click installable package.
-It's kind of a mess for now, but hey, it works!
+It's a bit of a mess for now, but hey, it works!

 This script installs Nix package manager on Android.
 It does not require root, user namespaces support or disabling SELinux,